nsantantonio/gitExample/README.md

-## Class: Reproducibility: A Crash Course in Git & GitHub
+## Reproducibility: A Crash Course in Git & GitHub

 **Objective:** By the end of this session, students will be able to create a local Git repository, track changes, push their project to a remote GitHub repository, and understand the basic branching workflow for collaboration.